BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Spectral analysis

 \subsection{Spectral fitting}

 Due to the availability of both R100 and R2700 data, we perform spectral fitting in two stages.
-First, we consider the data redwards of the Balmer limit ($\lambda_{\rm rest}<0.3645\,\mu$m; Section \ref{bluefitsec}), or the location where many LRDs have been observed to feature a change in the spectral slope continuum (i.e., creating a `v'-shape; e.g., \citealt{sett24,hvid25,naid25}).
+First, we consider the data bluewards of the Balmer limit ($\lambda_{\rm rest}<0.3645\,\mu$m; Section \ref{bluefitsec}), or the location where many LRDs have been observed to feature a change in the spectral slope continuum, resulting in a `v'-shape (e.g., \citealt{hvid25,naid25,sett24}).
 This wavelength range is only covered by the R100 data.
-Next, we consider the data bluewards of the Balmer limit, and fit the R100 and R2700 data simultaneously (Section \ref{redfitsec}).
+Next, we consider the data redwards of the Balmer limit, and fit the R100 and R2700 data simultaneously (Section \ref{redfitsec}).